yannisli/bitcoin-challenge/README.md

 ## Setup

-Clone the project and then run in the root folder:
+Clone the project and then run in the root as well as the reactapp folder:

 `npm install`

 ## Running the project

+First navigate to /reactapp and run
+`npm run build` to build the production build of the React App.

+Second, navigate to / and run
-`npm run start` to run the development version where changes are hot-loaded.
+`npm run start` to run the Express.js server that will serve the built React App and connect to MySQL

-This will start your application and it will be accessible at http://localhost:3000
+This will start your application and it will be accessible at http://localhost:80, or whichever port you have specified in the /.env file

-## Additional Dependencies
+## Additional Dependencies (React App)

 `node-fetch bitcoinjs-lib tiny-secp256k1 react react-redux moment`

+## Dependencies (Backend)

+`body-parser dotenv morgan mysql`

 ## Notes
 To install bitcoinjs-lib and by extension tiny-secp256k1, the prerequisites of Python2.7 and Microsoft Build Tools for C++ are needed.